Does Medicare cover ice machines ?

-Step 2 – select your state and click on the button they have marked “GO” – it will take you to your State medicaid Agency, and you will be able to get all the contact info and make calls 0r do emails to get all the help you need.
+Step 2 – select your state and click on the button they have marked “GO” – it will take you to your State Medicaid Agency, and you will be able to get all the contact info and make calls or write emails to get all the help you need.

 Other funding your loved one can get for ice machines or cold therapy units

-These are projects which help to increase access to assistive devices in the home.
+These are programs which help to increase access to assistive devices in the home.